DevExpress-Examples/connect-winforms-grid-to-backend-using-middletier-server/README.md

 1. How to build a data model for application business entities and security policies with EF Core.
 2. How to use the DevExpress ASP.ENT Core Middle Tier Security Server to connect a Windows Forms .NET 8 client application to a backend.
-3. How to define access permissions and activate authentication/authorization for a.NET 8 WinForms app.
+3. How to define access permissions and activate authentication/authorization for a .NET 8 WinForms app.
 4. How to create a login form.
 5. How to customize UI/UX for a given user based on associated access permissions.
 6. How to create an edit form to modify and save data (CRUD).